spitlo/spitlo.github.io/content/code/spoons.md

   +------------------+------------------+
 ```

 The keys in between the corner keys resizes the window to fill the corresponding row.
-So `Caps Lock` + `Keypad 4` resizes the window to cover squares A1 and B1.
-Lastly, `Caps Lock` + `Keypad 5` centers the window on the screen but does not maximize it.
+So `Hyper` + `Keypad 4` resizes the window to cover squares A1 and B1.
+Lastly, `Hyper` + `Keypad 5` centers the window on the screen but does not maximize it.

 On my laptop, I use Karabiner to map `Fn` + `Q/W/E`, `A/S/D` and `Z/X/C` to the keypad numbers to have the same functionality.